River Phoenix: Activism

 Phoenix was a dedicated animal rights and environmental activist.
 He was a vegan from the age of seven.
 He was a prominent spokesperson for PETA and won their Humanitarian Award in 1992 for his fund-raising efforts.
 His first girlfriend Martha Plimpton recalled: "Once when we were fifteen, River and I went out for a fancy dinner in Manhattan, and I ordered soft-shell crabs.
 He left the restaurant and walked around on Park Avenue, crying.
 I went out and he said, 'I love you so much, why? ... ' He had such pain that I was eating an animal, that he hadn't impressed on me what was right."

 In 1990, Phoenix wrote an environmental awareness essay about Earth Day targeted at his young fan base, which was printed in Seventeen magazine.
-He financially aided a great many environmental and humanitarian organizations, and bought 800 acre of endangered rainforest in Costa Rica.
+He financially aided many environmental and humanitarian organizations, and bought 800 acre of endangered rainforest in Costa Rica.
 As well as giving speeches at rallies for various groups, Phoenix and his band often played environmental benefits for well-known charities as well as local ones in the Gainesville, Florida area.

-He campaigned for Bill Clinton in the 1992 US presidential election.
+He campaigned for Bill Clinton in the 1992 U.S. presidential election.

 Personal life

-In February 1986, during the filming of The Mosquito Coast, Phoenix began a romance with his co-star Martha Plimpton.
-They had met a year earlier but initially disliked one another.
+In February 1986, during the filming of The Mosquito Coast, Phoenix, then 15, began a romance with his co-star Martha Plimpton.
+They had met a year earlier but initially disliked each other.
 They also co-starred in the 1988 film Running on Empty before the relationship ended in June 1989 due to Phoenix's drug use.
 The two maintained a close friendship until his death.
-Plimpton later stated, "When we split up, a lot of it was that I had learned that screaming, fighting, and begging wasn't going to change him.
+Plimpton later stated, "When we split up, a lot of it was that I had learned that screaming, fighting and begging wasn't going to change him.
 He had to change himself, and he didn't want to yet."

-A roman à clef Pink by director Gus Van Sant asserts that Phoenix was not a regular drug user but only an occasional one, and that the actor had a more serious problem with alcohol.
+Pink, a roman à clef by director Gus Van Sant, asserts that Phoenix was not a regular drug user but only an occasional one, and that the actor had a more serious problem with alcohol.
 Phoenix had always tried to hide his addictions because he feared that they might ruin his career as they did his relationship with Plimpton.

 For the last year of his life, in 1993, he dated his The Thing Called Love co-star Samantha Mathis.
 Mathis was with Phoenix on the night he died.